libtsdb/libtsdb-go/doc/database/influxdb/model.md

 ## TODO

 - [ ] Its internal struct for communicate protocol and storage is different
-- [ ] Example in other tsdb's format
+- [ ] compare example with other tsdb

 ## Overview

-InfluxDB has both name, tag and fields, while most TSDB only has name and tags.
+InfluxDB has both name, tag, fields and time, while most TSDB only has name, tags, a single value and time.

 ```text
 temperature,machine=unit42,type=assembly internal=32,external=100 1434055562000000035